serafinski/LangGraph-Compare/docs/getting_started.rst

 Running graph multiple times
 ============================
-Since the aim of this package is to monitor multiple runs of the multi-agents system I've created a :func:`langgraph_log_parser.graph_runner.run_graph_iterations` that allows to run selected graph multiple times.
+Since the aim of this package is to monitor and compare multi-agent architectures - we need to run the graphs multiple times to be able to compare the results.

+Because of this, I've created :func:`langgraph_log_parser.graph_runner.run_graph_iterations`.

 This function will create a thread for every single run of the graph - starting from selected :code:`starting_thread_id`.